Ghost1995/object_collection_robotic_arm/README.md

 ## Video Demo

-Link to the video presentation uploaded on YouTube will be here shortly.
+Link to the video presentation can be found [here]() and the Presentation can be foud [here](https://docs.google.com/presentation/d/1WPi6UF4ckUZiQmtq6udYDlnllftlWRCZfq5lSSFoss8/edit?usp=sharing).

 ## Record bag File